-On-chain analytics read directly from the blockchain — no price chart required.
-They reveal how investors are actually moving and valuing Bitcoin, giving experienced traders signals that are invisible to pure technical analysts.
-These metrics frequently inform the probability estimates in Polymarket's BTC price markets.
+On-chain analytics read directly from the Bitcoin blockchain — no price chart required.
+MVRV, NVT, SOPR, and exchange flow metrics reveal how investors are actually moving and valuing BTC, giving prediction market traders an edge that is invisible to pure chart readers.
+These signals directly inform probability estimates on Polymarket's BTC price markets.

 Why On-Chain Metrics Matter